nigyta/LIMS/docs/INSTALL.md

 #set myisam_sort_buffer_size to 2G, system default is 8M
 myisam_sort_buffer_size = 2G

-#The minimum length of the word to be included in a MyISAM FULLTEXT index, sytem default is 4
+#The minimum length of the word to be included in a MyISAM FULLTEXT index, system default is 4
 ft_min_word_len = 1
 ```
 13) Visit your local instance at http://YOUR-HOSTURL/lims on your Server.
 The username and password are "admin/admin".
 Before loading data, please make sure the above link is alive.
 Any questions during installation, please contact Jianwei Zhang (jzhang@mail.hzau.edu.cn).